All Episodes

 He's got this one hair out of place.

-HR's right, it's a strategic hair out of place, 'cause the criticism of Romney was that his hair was too perfect in two thousand eight.
+It's a strategic hair out of place because the criticism of Romney was that his hair was too perfect in 2008.

-So this year he hired his six hundred dollar an hour stylist to to uh to to lube up one strand of hair, uh put a little bit of gel on it so it sticks up.
+So this year he hired his $600 an hour stylist to lube up one strand of hair, put a little bit of gel on it so it sticks up.

-J not all of it, and doesn't look he doesn't want to look like he's been sleeping in the park before the debate, but they just have one little strand of hair sticking up to make it to make it look as if Mitt Romney's kind of loosened up.
+He doesn't want to look like he's been sleeping in the park before the debate, but they just have one little strand of hair sticking up to make it look as if Mitt Romney's kind of loosened up.

-He's not like a nineteen fifties department store mannequin guy anymore.
+He's not like your 1950s department store mannequin guy anymore.

-He he yeah, he's just got like yeah, he's like he's a little bit he's he's a bit loose, he's uh he's gotten into he wants to make it look like he got into a, you know, an incredibly well choreographed bar fight uh just before just before the uh the the debate came in.
+He's gotten into, he wants to make it look like he got into a, you know, an incredibly well-choreographed bar fight just before the debate came in.

-Uh but the but the point uh but the but in the end, in the end, uh it's on such subtle things that the difference between credible candidates and incredible candidates rests.
+But the point, but in the end, in the end, it's on such subtle things that the difference between credible candidates and incredible candidates rests.

-I don't know, for example, why people uh there's a lot of people who seem to think Mich Michelle Backman is not a credible candidate, is not a serious candidate.
+I don't know, for example, why people, there's a lot of people who seem to think Michelle Bachman is not a credible candidate, is not a serious candidate.

-I agree I agree with practically everything uh Michelle Backman says.
+I agree with practically everything Michelle Bachman says.

-Uh and at one point after the Iowa uh after the Iowa straw bowl, it looked like she was in the game there.
+And at one point after the Iowa Straw Bowl, it looked like she was in the game there.

-She was gonna she was she she she uh she looked as if she was gonna be uh she was gonna be in there with the top tier of candidates.
+She looked as if she was going to be in there with the top tier of candidates.

-And then next thing you know, uh Rick Perry jumps in and Rick Perry's the the hot new thing, and nobody pays any attention to Michelle Bachman's Iowa straw poll victory.
+And then next thing you know, Rick Perry jumps in and Rick Perry's the hot new thing and nobody pays any attention to Michelle Bachman's Iowa Straw Poll victory.

 It could be in fact be a life-changing thing for her.

-There's someone uh who might well have done uh well enough in the primary process that uh whoever actually won, she she may have been the nominee, but if not she might have been she would have been a contender for vice president.
+There's someone who might well have done well enough in the primary process that whoever actually won, she may have been the nominee, but if not, she would have been a contender for vice president.

-And instead Yeah, and I didn't agree with I didn't agree with what she said.
+And instead, yeah, and I didn't agree with what she said.

-I don't agree, by the way, with uh the state mandating that you uh that your eight-year-old daughter has to be pumped up with this and pumped up with that.
+I don't agree, by the way, with the state mandating that your eight-year-old daughter has to be pumped up with this and pumped up with that.

-But uh I think she went uh went too far when she uh when she swung out in Perry uh at it.
+But I think she went too far when she swung out in Perry at it.

-But but but the the it's a very subtle thing, this difference between who's a credible candidate and who's an incredible candidate.
+But, but, but it's a very subtle thing, this difference between who's a credible candidate and who's an incredible candidate.

-And the and and and Newt, who was frankly in the sort of Ron Paul camp uh just a few months ago, managed to cross that line.
+And Newt, who was frankly in the sort of Ron Paul camp just a few months ago, managed to cross that line.

-That's actually quite an achievement when you're just marginal when you missed a one point three percent in the polls when you're when you're a joke candidate when people assume you're just doing it to boost your speaking fees or your next book deal or whatever, and suddenly you become a serious candidate.
+That's actually quite an achievement when you're just marginal, when you missed a 1.3% in the polls, when you're a joke candidate, when people assume you're just doing it to boost your speaking fees or your next book deal or whatever, and suddenly you become a serious candidate.

 He's still got very little money and very little ground stuff and very few endorsements, and he's actually leading in the polls.

-And and all the and Mitt Romney, who's the Mr. Establishment guy who uh here in uh my corner of New Hampshire, my executive counsellor, uh Ray Burton, who's been in office uh I think since the Civil War, and Ray Burton knows can can he's he he knows who the establishment Republican is as much as anybody else, and uh the first thing that happened, you know, one of the first endorsements uh for Mitt Romney.
+And Mitt Romney, who's the Mr. Establishment guy, who here in my corner of New Hampshire, my executive counselor, Ray Burton, who's been in office, I think, since the Civil War, and Ray Burton knows, he knows who the establishment Republican is as much as anybody else.

-And uh and that's and that in itself is quite an achievement.
+And that in itself is quite an achievement.

 We'll take more of your calls in just a moment.